hooh-hooah/hooh-hooah.github.io/tutorials/hs2-map.md

 ### Setting up SceneInfo

-The modding tool will generate the event scene info.
+The modding tool will generate the Event Scene Info.
 So, don't worry.

 ### Setting up Collider